Scaffold a Simple Hello World Application

 A screenshot showing two hApp windows in front of the Playground

 The first thing the app does upon initialization is create a hello entry and store it to the shared application state (this is called the application’s DHT).
 Remember that, because each participant runs the app on their device, a greeting will be stored for each person.
-When you click on the “Look for Hellos” button, you should be able to see a greeting from both participants:

 A screenshot showing one app window, with hello messages in different languages retrieved from the DHT